-The Trustees will continue to monitor the funding position and a summary funding statement for the year to 31 December 2021 will be provided at a similar time in 2022.
-The next full triennial valuation of the Scheme will be carried out as at 31 December 2022.
+A summary funding statement for the year to 31 December 2022 will be provided following the next triennial valuation of the Scheme as at 31 December 2022.

 Addressing the funding shortfall

 Following completion of the 2019 valuation, the Employer has agreed with the Trustees a "recovery plan".
 The agreed recovery plan comprises ten annual contributions of £1.1m, each payable by 31 March each year.
 The first payment was made in March 2021 and the final payment must be made by 31 March 2030.